CISC4080/DP_Knapsack_lab/README.md

 //Each item can be chosen multiple times (i.e., repetition allowed) int Unlimited_Knapsack_recursive (const vector<Item> & items, int weight_capacity)
 ```
-    * (Extra credits) Implement a pure recursive algorithm in function:
+   * (Extra credits) Implement a pure recursive algorithm in the following function, which set the **chosen** vector to
+the list of items chosen.

 ```
 //Extra credits: pure recursive solution + setting "chosen" vector